 I knew exactly what I wanted, but I couldn’t find the right person who would see things my way and understand my needs, since they were a little off the usual path.
 At that point, I decided to start writing down my thoughts and put them together with whatever came from the heart.
-So I started writing and doing research and then writing again; I read about all types of ceremonies rituals and wedding etiquette and learned about processional and recessional and all that comes with a wedding ceremony setup.
+So I started writing and doing research and then writing again; I read about all types of ceremonies rituals and wedding etiquette and learned about processional and recessional and all that comes in between.
 I spent hours reading books and poems about love and committment (I actually loved that part), finding the right track to be sung and cobbling everything together, then I finally came up with the ceremony speech I had so long dreamed about.
 It was simple but touching, and what’s most important, it was a tale about us, our union, our story.

-And that’s when everything came clear to me.
+So that’s when everything came clear to me.
 I realized that nowadays, not all spouses are longing for a traditional ten-minutes-legal-speech ceremony anymore.
-As hard as they may try setting up everything by themselves and taking care of all aspects, they can never have the complete certainty that everything will go perfectly during their ceremony.
+As hard as they may try setting up everything themselves and taking care of all aspects, they can never have the complete certainty that everything will go perfectly during their ceremony.
 And let’s face it: those 20 minutes of words spoken and rings being exchanged, when you pledge your love and commitment to each other in front of all your beloved, that’s what shall make your wedding successful and unforgettable.

-So that’s when I started working as an Officiant.
+And that’s when I started working as an Officiant.
 I began giving a hand to my closest friends, who were to be married in the short run.
 I started creating and performing their customized wedding ceremonies and before I knew it, I found myself in love with doing this.